RamanaRaj7/Mac-Watcher/README.md

 ## Data Storage

-By default, all captured data is stored in:
+By default, all captured data is stored in:(it's stored in a hidden directory by default to view it press command + shift + .)

 ```
 ~/Pictures/.access/YEAR/MONTH/DAY/TIME/